GaiaNet-AI/docs/docs/getting-started/install.md

 sidebar_position: 7
 ---

-# Install or Update the CLI
+# Install or Uninstall the CLI

 The Gaia node utilizes version control from [its source GitHub repo](https://github.com/GaiaNet-AI/gaianet-node).
 You can check out the Gaia node versions from [the release page](https://github.com/GaiaNet-AI/gaianet-node/releases).